WHO ARE THE INDIGENOUS PEOPLES OF THE CONGO BASIN?

 Congo Republic was the first African country to adopt a national legislative framework for the protection of indigenous peoples’ rights in alignment with the UN Declaration on the Rights of Indigenous Peoples.
 Central African Republic is the only African State to sign the ILO Convention 169.

-Indigenous peoples of the rainforests are vulnerable to several violations of human right, discrimination, exclusion from education, land tenure insecurity, exclusion of traditional leadership system, forced labour, cases of slavery, rape of women and girls; sexual abuse by land-owners on farms, very low levels of access to health services and other forms of insecurity and abuse.
-The majority of the indigenous in the Congo Basin region do not have national identity cards and their citizenship is regularly questioned.
+Indigenous peoples of the rainforests are vulnerable to human rights violations and discrimination, including exclusion from education, land tenure insecurity, exclusion from traditional leadership systems, forced labour, cases of slavery, rape of women and girls; sexual abuse by land-owners on farms, very low levels of access to health services, and other forms of insecurity and abuse.
+The majority of the indigenous peoples in the Congo Basin region do not have national identity cards and their citizenship is regularly questioned.

 Even if a village has an indigenous majority, it is still very rare for a “Pygmy” to be permitted to be a village chief.
 This is the basis of a strong exclusion of participation in decision-making.